Shifts-Project/shifts/mswml/README.md

 Additional parameters like `--num_workers` and `--n_jobs` control the number of workers used for parallel processing of images and parallel computation of lesion F1 score respectively.

-Probability threshold `threshold` is used for obtaining binary lesion masks from probability output.
+The probability threshold `threshold` is used for obtaining binary lesion masks from probability output.

 3. Inference.

 Perform inference for an ensemble of baseline models and save 3D Nifti images of predicted probability maps averaged across ensemble models (saved to "*pred_prob.nii.gz" files), binary segmentation maps predicted obtained by thresholding of average predictions and removing all connected components smaller than 9 voxels (saved to "*pred_seg.nii.gz"), uncertainty maps for reversed mutual information measure (saved to "*uncs_rmi.nii.gz").

 ```bash
 python mswml/inference.py \